 Review ASA's DQA petition, the delay letters from HHS and the government's denial of the petition and appeal here.

-Review briefs challenging the position of the federal Department of Health & Human Services and Food & Drug Administration that marijuana has no medical value.
+ASA's legal briefs challenging the federal Department of Health & Human Services and FDA's position that marijuana has no medical value.

 The Department of Health and Human Services tells lies about the medical value of marijuana.
 This is our petition to stop them.

 Information on Lawyers and Named Patients in the Data Quality Act Lawsuit